 Today is Veterans Day here in the U.S. – the anniversary of the end of World War I and a day to honor U.S. military veterans and victims of all wars.
 Veterans Day events across the country will spotlight the very best of the human spirit displayed during war: courage, service and a willingness to sacrifice their […]Continue Reading...
 No Comments.

 One of the passions that drives colleague Wanda Sanchez and me in our work with PTSDPerspectives.org is our desire to help eradicate the massive misunderstanding about mental illness and PTSD in our nation.
 We launched our blog and our consulting in an effort to help people understand what PTSD is and what it is not. […]Continue Reading...
 No Comments.

 The War Within: Finding Hope for Post-Traumatic Stress Thousands of courageous men and women risk their lives in combat.
 But few of us understand the private inner battle they bring home.
 For many, it is an ongoing personal struggle that continues long after the war is over.
 In The War Within: Finding Hope for Post-Traumatic […]Continue Reading...
-No Comments.
+2 Comments.